-A rehypothecation most simply put occurs when your assets are pledged with the “creditor of your creditor”.
+Rehypothecation, most simply put, occurs when your assets are pledged with the “creditor of your creditor.”
 It is not as complex as it sounds.

 To understand the concept of rehypothecation, it is necessary to refresh the definition of hypothecation.
-A hypothecation occurs when you pledge your assets with a bank, financial institution or a broker to obtain a loan.
+Hypothecation occurs when you pledge your assets to a bank, financial institution, or a broker to obtain a loan.
 Collateral is this pledged asset.
 The collateral remains free to be disposed of by the bank in case you do not repay the borrowed amount.
 In effect, the “property” or “ownership” in that asset passes from you to the bank.

-A rehypothecation is hypothecation of an already hypothecated asset.
-In other words, when your creditor bank or financial institution borrows money from another bank by pledging the asset you originally submitted as a collateral, your creditor bank is said to have indulged in rehypothecation.
+Rehypothecation is the hypothecation of an already hypothecated asset.
+In other words, when your creditor bank or financial institution borrows money from another bank by pledging the asset you originally submitted as collateral, your creditor bank is said to have indulged in rehypothecation.

 How does it Work?

-In the US, Federal Reserve Regulation T and SEC Rule 15c3-3 allows the brokers rehypothecation of collaterals submitted by the clients to the extent of 140% of the loan amount extended.
+In the US, Federal Reserve Regulation T and SEC Rule 15c3-3 allow the brokers to rehypothecation of collaterals submitted by the clients to the extent of 140% of the loan amount extended.

 For example, you hold a margin account with a broker.
 You own shares of Co ABC worth $500.
 You come across another share of Co XYZ promising a handsome churn out.
 However, not having the liquidity to make the purchase of Co XYZ shares, you decided to make use of the margin facility available.
 You thus borrow $500 against your shares in Co ABC as collateral.